John Coffey

 Brass fabrication

-Brass is an integral part of most furniture, from inlays to hardware.
-Often there are losses and breakages that need to be repaired.
+Brass is often an integral part of furniture, from inlays to hinges to hardware.
+Frequently, there are losses and breakages that need to be repaired.
 While there are many sources of period-looking hardware, sometimes it is easier and conservative to repair a broken brass part as has been done on a few of the plates on this desk.

 Gilding